leandrePerret/Portfolio/README.md

 The only resource that I've got is my internship report, which is brought in the files on this branch; you can check it up here!

-[!NOTE]
-I've only got a French version of it; maybe someday there's going to be an English version, but I don't think.
+***I've only got a French version of it; maybe someday there's going to be an English version, but I don't think.***

-[!IMPORTANT]
-So that's all for this branch; if you have any questions or want to talk about it, don't hesitate to contact me!
+*So that's all for this branch; if you have any questions or want to talk about it, don't hesitate to contact me!*
 </Details>